rootstrap/blog/content/How to change the default datepicker on the Django admin page - Jorge Michelena.md

 ```

-Which basically amounts to import the datepicker and using it as the value for `widget` in the `formfield_overrides` as shown in the code.
+What we are doing here is importing the datepicker and using it as the value for `widget` in the `formfield_overrides` as shown in the code.

 ![image](images/new_datepicker.gif)